A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Power Spectrum Pipeline

-In a tracking observation, each baseline refers to a particular $(u,v)$ point on the $uv$ plane at a given time.
-The $(u,v)$ coordinate changes to a new value at every integration interval.
-We generate visibility cubes in the baseline ($uv$)-frequency ($\nu$) domain by gridding the $uv$ plane into discrete cells of size $\Delta u = \Delta v = 60\lambda$.
-The $(u,v)$ coordinates are calculated at the band center. {In each observing session, we split the baselines based on the parity of the scan id they belong to.
-We construct the ``even scan'' and ``odd scan'' visibility gridded cubes} from the 9 observing sessions, excluding the flagged baselines.
-We only consider $uv$ points for which the visibility data has at least $80$ percent unflagged channels {to mitigate potential weak wide-band RFI}.
-Moreover, the flagged channels (if any) are substituted with the nearest neighbour unflagged channel data. {This ensures even sampling across channels when we perform the Fast Fourier Transform (FFT) during the delay transformation.} {We checked that the results from unsubstituted gridded visibility are consistent with the nearest neighbour substituted data.} Assuming the sky signal to be the same within a $uv$ pixel, all visibility data within it are then averaged.
-Following this, we apply an FFT along the frequency axis for every $uv$ pixel, producing two $u$-$v$-delay ($\tau$) cubes.
-During this delay transformation, the averaged visibility data is multiplied with the Blackman-Harris spectral window function that suppresses the foreground power leakage to higher $k_\parallel$ modes.
-Next, we cross-correlate between different cubes, computing the cylindrical $(\bm{k_\perp}, k_\parallel)$ power spectrum using \autoref{PS_eq}.
-This cross-correlation removes the noise bias in our calculation, and it is also useful to minimize any time-dependent systematics present in the data.
+In our approach, we create two binned datasets from the observations for each frequency band, which can be used to cross-correlate in order to remove the noise bias in the power spectrum.
+For each observing session, we split the baselines based on the parity of the scan id they belong to.
+We construct the ``even scan'' and ``odd scan'' visibility gridded cubes from the 9 observing sessions, excluding the flagged baselines.
+We also only consider $uv$ points for which the visibility data has at least $80$ percent unflagged channels (within the $\approx 46$ MHz sub-band) to mitigate potential weak wide-band RFI.
+Moreover, the flagged channels (if any) are substituted with the nearest neighbour unflagged channel data.
+This ensures even sampling across channels when we perform the Fast Fourier Transform (FFT) during the delay transformation.
+The distribution of $(u,v)$ points on the $uv$ grid is shown in \autoref{uv_dist} for both odd and even datasets.
+Due to a large number of short baselines, the $uv$ pixels are densely populated at smaller $|uv|$ distances, leading to higher sensitivity at smaller $k_\perp$ values.

+Finally, since the sky signal is the same within each $uv$ cell to a good approximation, we can coherently average the visibility data within it.
+This binning produces two ($uv$)-frequency cubes for each sub-band.